harryytsao/harryytsao/README.md

-### 😉 Hi
+### Hi and Welcome! 😌
-- 🧑‍💻 I like building full stack apps
+- 🧑‍💻 I'm Harry, a passionate full-stack developer with interests in machine learning and data science as well.
-- 💪 Reach me: harrytsao@ufl.edu or connect with me on LinkedIn!
+- 💪 Reach out to me at harrytsao@ufl.edu or connect with me on LinkedIn!

 <!--
-**harryytsao/harryytsao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**harryytsao/harryytsao** is a ✨ _special_ ✨ rep👋ository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: